 The NHL would lock out its players for the entirety of the 2004-05 season, and when they returned, Mogilny would re-sign with the Devils.
 He never managed to shake the injury bug and would ultimately be placed on waivers before officially retiring at the end of the 2005-06 season.

-Mogilny provided a lot of firsts during his career: first Russian player to defect from the Soviet Union, first non-North American to lead the NHL in goals (with Selanne), the first Russian named to the NHL All-Star Team (1992), and was the first Russian to be named captain of an NHL team.
+Mogilny provided a lot of firsts during his career: first Russian player to defect from the Soviet Union, first non-North American to lead the NHL in goals (with Selanne) and the first Russian named to the NHL All-Star Team (1992).
 He would finish his career second among Russian-born players in scoring to former linemate Sergei Fedorov.

 Since retiring, the six-time NHL All-Star has been vice president of the Kontinental Hockey League, managing the league’s relationship with the NHL among other duties.

 “Alexander The Great” will go down as a pioneer, a disappointment, a Sabres legend, and a “What If?”
 But when the anyone puts together a list of the greatest Russians to play the game, they’ll have a hard time leaving him off.